Ninja-Vikash/instantCreator/README.md

         );
     };

-    fileCreator("Document"); // Pass here the name of your webpage you want to show.
+    fileCreator("Document"); // Pass here the name of the webpage you want to show.

     // CSS Resetter Initializer & Creator
     fs.writeFile(